Attendance / Medical

 As a general rule, if your child has a temperature of 100 degrees or above (without fever reducing medication), please keep them home.
 We will call for them to go home if they spike a fever while at school as well.

-We will call with the following:
+We will call with the following if they need to go home:

 temperature of 100 degrees or more